Operation Midland: Trial of Carl Beech

 In July 2018, after extensive interviews with detectives over his unsubstantiated claims, Beech was charged with twelve counts of perverting the course of justice and one count of fraud, alongside the child sex offences he had committed.
 In December, the reporting restrictions in the case were lifted, allowing him to be publicly identified.

 In May 2019, Beech was placed on trial at Newcastle Crown Court, but denied the charges against him, continuing to pursue claims that his allegations were true despite the evidence to the contrary.
 The motives attributed to his actions varied, and were determined to be a mixture of a need for money – Beech had debts due to his spending habits – and his desire for the attention his claims granted him.
 Jenny Hopkins, the prosecutor in the case, made clear that Beech's actions were those of a man who was not a victim, but rather a "manipulative, prolific, deceitful liar".

 On 22 July 2019, Beech was found guilty of all charges, and sentenced four days later to 18 years in prison.
+He was released on licence in February 2026.